BitPay Alternatives (2026): No-KYC and Lower-Fee Options

 One thing every option on this list shares: no chargebacks.
 Crypto payments settle on-chain and are final, which is one of the biggest reasons merchants move away from cards in the first place.
 The differences are all in fee structure, KYC, and custody.

-CryptoGate — the no-KYC, 0%-per-transaction, non-custodial option
+GriffNode — the no-KYC, 0%-per-transaction, non-custodial option

-CryptoGate is built for merchants whose specific dealbreakers are KYC and percentage fees.
+GriffNode is built for merchants whose specific dealbreakers are KYC and percentage fees.
 There is no identity verification — signup is an email and a password.
 There is no percentage cut per transaction; you pay a flat monthly plan instead, so a high-volume month does not raise your fees.
-And it is non-custodial: you connect an extended public key (xPub), CryptoGate derives a fresh receiving address per payment, and funds go directly from your customer to your wallet.
+And it is non-custodial: you connect an extended public key (xPub), GriffNode derives a fresh receiving address per payment, and funds go directly from your customer to your wallet.
 The gateway never holds your money and cannot spend it, because an xPub can only generate public addresses, never authorise a withdrawal.
 It supports BTC, ETH, LTC, DOGE, DASH plus USDT and USDC, with a hosted payment page, payment links, QR codes, webhooks, a REST API and SDKs.
 The trade-off is honest: you self-custody, so you are responsible for your own wallet and keys, and there is no fiat auto-settlement to a bank.
 If that is the model you want, it is the cleanest fit.
-Create a free CryptoGate account to try it.
+Create a free GriffNode account to try it.

 Coinbase Commerce

 Coinbase Commerce is a natural alternative if you already live in the Coinbase ecosystem.
 Its modern flow is custodial and tied to a Coinbase account with identity verification, charging about 1% per transaction.
 The upside is brand familiarity, a polished hosted checkout, and easy access to Coinbase's tooling.
 The downside, for the merchants in this guide, is exactly the model they are trying to leave: a percentage fee, KYC, and a provider holding funds.
-We go deeper in our Coinbase Commerce vs CryptoGate comparison.
+We go deeper in our Coinbase Commerce vs GriffNode comparison.

 NOWPayments